GET IN TOUCH

 Comparison 1: Delaware vs. Federal Lien Filing Overview

-• Delaware: The lien is released within 30 days after full payment of the owed balance.
+Release Timeframe — Both Delaware and the IRS release the lien within 30 days after full payment of the owed balance.

 The Impact of a Delaware Tax Lien

 Once a Delaware tax lien is recorded, it can have far-reaching financial and personal consequences.
-A lien is not just a legal formality; it’s a lasting mark on your financial record that can limit your ability to manage property, access credit, or run a business effectively.
+A lien is not just a legal formality; it's a lasting mark on your public record that can limit your ability to manage property, access financing, or run a business effectively.

 Financial and Legal Consequences